Leslie R. Caldwell

-Leslie Ragon Caldwell (born 1957) is an American attorney, who served as the Assistant Attorney General for the Criminal Division of the United States Department of Justice from 2014 to 2017.
-She has spent the majority of her professional career handling federal criminal cases, as both a prosecutor and as defense attorney.
-Since September 2017, she has been a partner at the law firm of Latham & Watkins, resident in San Francisco and Silicon Valley, CA.

-Caldwell served as an Assistant United States Attorney in the Eastern District of New York from 1987 to 1998, after which she was recruited by then US Attorney Robert Mueller to serve as Chief of the Criminal Division and Chief of the Securities Fraud Section of the United States Attorney's office for the Northern District of California; she served from 1999 to 2002.
+Leslie Ragon Caldwell (born 1957) is an American attorney who served as Assistant Attorney General for the Criminal Division of the United States Department of Justice from 2014 to 2017.
+She has spent the majority of her professional career handling federal criminal cases as both prosecutor and defense attorney.
+Caldwell served as an Assistant United States Attorney in the Eastern District of New York from 1987 to 1998, after which she was recruited by then US attorney Robert Mueller to serve as chief of the Criminal Division and chief of the Securities Fraud Section of the United States Attorney's office for the Northern District of California; she served from 1999 to 2002.
+In September 2017, she became a partner at the law firm of Latham & Watkins in San Francisco.
+In late 2022, Caldwell retired from her partnership at Latham & Watkins.